admiralrohan/fakemon/README.md

 ### Upcoming features

-- Battle history
+- Battle history + No of wins
+- Battle entry fee + Winning reward
 - Close gym (Would free up staked NFTs)
 - Buying token
 - Dynamic NFT stats
 - Healing using tokens, and better tokenomics
 - Playing game without using metamask (using meta transactions)
-- Moving NFT metadata to IPFS
+- Onchain metadata for all Fakemons + generative art

 ## How to run locally